T4: Energy Fluxes at the Air-Sea Interface

-Principal investigators: Dr. Marc Buckley (Helmholtz-Zentrum Hereon), Lars Czeschel (Universität Hamburg), Prof. Thomas Rung (Hamburg University of Technology)
+Principal investigators: Dr. Marc Buckley (Helmholtz-Zentrum Hereon), Lars Czeschel (University of Hamburg), Prof. Thomas Rung (Hamburg University of Technology), Prof. Winnifried Wollner (University of Hamburg)

 Energy fluxes at the air-sea interface using high-resolution CFD simulations